Easy Vegetarian Green Tomato Curry Recipe (Ready in 30 Minutes!)

 Can I use red tomatoes instead of green tomatoes?

 Yes!
 While green tomatoes add a unique tanginess, other ripe tomatoes should work well in this curry.
-The flavour may be slightly sweeter.
+The flavour will be slightly sweeter.

 How long do red lentils take to cook?